Fill in a keyword below to quickly find the answer to your question about the ESTA USA

 - How long does it take for my application to be approved?

 ESTA applications are approved after 72 hours on average.
 If you choose urgent delivery, the approval usually takes about one hour on average.

 US Customs & Border Protection (CBP) recommends submitting your application as early as possible.
 This will give you enough time to apply for a visa, should your application for an ESTA be rejected.

 The delivery times mentioned above are explicitly averages and not maximum delivery times.
 In many cases, the inspection will take place sooner.
 But processing can also take longer than the average delivery time.
 This may be the result of planned or unplanned maintenance to technical systems that are part of e-Visa.ie or the Customs and Border Protection agency.
 It can also be the result of a random background check.
 Delivery times of the ESTA can never be guaranteed.
 Please note, even if you choose and pay for urgent delivery, e-Visa.ie can in no way influence the speed with which applications are processed by the CBP.
 We can state that on average, delivery times are generally achieved.

 The difference between “normal” applications and urgent applications is that e-Visa.ie processes urgent applications faster; always within 24 hours, but usually within 10 minutes, including at night, on the weekends and on public holidays.
-In that case, the application is first checked for frequently made errors.
-Your application will then be forwarded to the immigration service in the USA, where it will be checked whether you pose a security risk.
+The application is first checked for frequently made errors and will then be forwarded to the immigration service in the USA, where it will be checked whether you pose a security risk.
 If no reason for rejection is found, the ESTA will be issued after one hour on average.
 You will receive a confirmation by e-mail and text message.